krembo/onepageapp/README.md

 ### Next stage

 There are several things that need to be fixed, to make this code more flexible, and less dependent.
 I'm working on it :)
 You can use this code as base for your AJAXified emplementations or whatever.
+Have fun!